-ABC-awards accredits this Level 3 Certificate in Counselling Skills course in Folkestone, Kent.
-ABC-awards is a government approved counselling training awarding body.
+Level 3 Certificate in Counselling Skills (Online training)This course is accredited by the Skills & Education Group, a government approved counselling training awarding body.

 By the description of 'counselling skills' we mean the regular use of 'active listening' skills such as paraphrasing, reflecting and mirroring, use of appropriate silences, challenging, open questioning, immediacy, focussing and summarising.

 All of these 'communication skills' are becoming increasingly important in the way that professionals dialogue with patients, clients and service users in their respective fields of work.

 This course enables the trainee to develop from a basic understanding and working experience of these essential attributes to achieve an emerging ability towards empathic attunement through the use of skills practice sessions in role-play and video recorded micro sessions.